Danitalia rental contract

 8. ORDER, CLEANING AND MAINTENANCE – The accommodation is delivered clean and in order.
-Any complaints regarding the state of the premises will be entertained only if made within 24 hours after arrival.
+Any complaints regarding the state of the premises will be entertained only if made in written within 24 hours after arrival.
 The guests must leave the accommodation in good condition.
 Before their departure guests must remove rubbish and clean the kitchen/kitchenette.
 If the accommodation is not returned in the above condition, the owner or his representative are authorized to withhold € 100 of the security deposit paid (or demand that sum if no deposit has been paid) at the time of departure.
-In many places there is an obligation to separate waste according to the indications provided by the local municipality, to which the facilities must conform in order to avoid to fined or be denied refuse collection; the client must follow the directions given on arrival for the correct separation of materials, otherwise the owner or his representative reserve the right to withhold from the deposit paid (or directly request if it has not been paid) the amount € 100 as reimbursement.
+In most Italian locations there is an obligation to separate waste according to the indications provided by the local municipality, to which the facilities must conform in order to avoid to fined or be denied refuse collection.
+The client must follow the directions found in the property for the correct separation of waste, otherwise the owner or his representative reserve the right to withhold from the deposit paid (or directly request if it has not been paid) the amount € 100 as reimbursement.

 9. EXTERNAL MAINTENANCE – If necessary the owner or his representative reserve the right to gain access to undertake indispensable maintenance work (tending to the garden, cleaning the swimming pool, checking equipment, etc.).

 10. BEHAVIOUR – The guests must conduct themselves in a civil manner and refrain from behaviour, activities, games and the use of equipment that could disturb other guests and/or neighbors.
 Where requested, guests must also observe the so-called ‘hour of silence’.
 Adults will be held accountable for the behaviour of children in their charge.

 It is not permitted to camp neither with a tent or a caravan on the property.